tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 # {'name': 'Sam', 'id': 19011501}
 {% endhighlight %}

-Because the `keys()` method returns a list, you can iterate it like any other list.
+Because the `keys()` method returns a list, you can use it to iterate a dictionary's keys.

 {% highlight py %}
 for k in studentdict.keys():